HolyLab/BlockRegistration.jl/docs/src/details.md

 The automatic choice may not be ideal (and it certainly takes more computation time), so you might consider experimenting with different `λ` and seeing which choice gives the best alignment.

+## Temporal regularization

+There is also a "whole experiment" mode that optimizes deformations for all images in a sequence simultaneously.
+In this mode, one can also supply a `λt`, which is a regularizer for changes in `λ` over time.
+This regularizer currently penalizes the sum-of-squared differences across time.
+Because real-world experiments sometimes have sudden movements, and the sum-of-squared differences smooths those transitions out, this mode is not currently recommended.